hugebdu/yoshi/docs/api/cli.md

 ## `serve`

 The command serves the bundled application (from `dist/statics/` by default) similarly to the CDN in production.

-If the bundle is not there, it shows a message that `yoshi build` needs to be run.
+> Warning: `yoshi serve` does not bundle your application, you need to run `yoshi build` in advance

 #### `--debug`